FilipPJ/spacecraft/readme.md

 4. near-infra red (845 nm)

 Additionaly, there were two different telescope diameters (8cm and 18cm).
-There are two scenarios present - when the satelite is pointing straight down(best case) and when it is tilted, but not more than 10 degrees (worst case).
+There are two scenarios present - when the satellite is pointing straight down(best case) and when it is tilted, but not more than 10 degrees (worst case).

 There are 2 files included:
 _*resolution.py*_ - calculates diffraction limit

-_*plot.py*_ - plots 4 different plots (for different combination of lense diameters and scenarios) and icludes the legend.
+_*plot.py*_ - plots 4 different plots (for different combination of lense diameters and scenarios) and included the legend.